ahawker/personal-site/_posts/writings/2020-07-06-trello-login-support-auth0.md

 ### Creating a Trello connection

-[^management-api-key]

-[^management-api-key]: {-}
-  Read the official documentation [here](https://auth0.com/docs/api/management/v2/tokens) for getting your Auth0 Management API token.

 To create an arbitrary OAuth 1.1 connection in Auth0, we need to use the Auth0 Management API as there is no support for it in the management dashboard.
-This can be done with a simple `curl` command such as:
+If you don't already have one, check out the [official documentation](https://auth0.com/docs/api/management/v2/tokens) for more details on creating your Management API access token.
+Once created, this can be done with a simple `curl` command such as:

 ```bash
 curl -X POST